EECS150/fpga_labs_fa22/lab1/spec/spec.md

 The final stage generates a bitstream ready to download to your FPGA.

 The CAD tool provided by Xilinx is Vivado Design Suite.
-Vivado has an integrated scripting capability (using the Tcl language -- pronounced "tickle") which allows users to write Tcl commands to interact with Vivado in a command-line fashion.
+Vivado has an integrated scripting capability (using the Tcl language -- pronounced "tickle") which allows users to write Tcl commands to interact with Vivado using a command-line interface.

 ### Get CAD Tools on Your $PATH
 - Add the following line to your `~/.bashrc` file: